PLP's Exceptional Funding Project

 - Family cases where a local authority has applied to Court (for instance in care proceedings)

-- Family cases (for a person who has suffered domestic violence, or where children are at risk of harm, and evidence is available to show this)
+- Family cases such as divorce or custody disputes for a person who has suffered domestic violence, or where children are at risk of harm, and evidence is available to show this

 - Claims for Judicial Review (except in some immigration cases)